Ontrack

 Small tweaks that reduce friction at every step

-Several small decisions compound to create a low-resistance experience, particularly for users who find that friction early in the flow is enough to make them abandon the tool entirely.
+Several small decisions compound to create a low friction experience, particularly for users who find that friction early in the flow is enough to make them abandon the tool entirely, or avoid using it overtime.
 For anyone approaching a new task management tool, they experience the overhead of needing to figure out how tasks are to be organised and management for the unforeseeable future - A very, cognitively demanding task.

 OUTCOMES